hpsfoundation/foundation/charter.md

 	-	ii.
 Technical Community Representatives consist of:

-		-	a. the TOC Chair, and
+		-	a. the TAC Chair, and

 		-	b. two Committers elected from the CNCF Projects under a process approved by the then-serving Governing Board.